nationalarchives/da-tre-dev-documentation/architecture-decision-records/001-Enhanced-message-structure.md

 ## Consequences

+The message could become quite big depending on the number of consumers and producers.

 > What becomes easier or more difficult to do because of this change?
-> Phil, anything to add here?
+> Phil, anything to add here (e.g. Schema for the message structure)?